Amber Alert issued for boys, father after Phoenix killings

 Police initially identified the boys as 8-year-old Victor Coronado Nunez and 5-year-old Jonathan Coronado Nunez but the alert later identified them as Victor Nunez-Coronado and Jonathan Nunez-Coronado.

-Carbajal said the revised names for the boys likely reflected information newly learned by detectives.
+The revised names for the boys likely reflected information newly learned by detectives, Carbajal said.
 The investigation was in its early stages, he said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.